-VHS is opposed to rodeo because most rodeo events involve the use of fear, stress or pain to make animals perform.
+The VHS is opposed to rodeo because most rodeo events involve the use of fear, stress or pain to make animals perform.
 There is also considerable risk of injury or death for the animals.
-These risks and the suffering the animals endure are especially unacceptable, given the unnecessary and frivolous nature of rodeo as entertainment.
+These risks and the suffering the animals endure are especially unacceptable, given the unnecessary and frivolous nature of rodeo as public entertainment.

 Specific rodeo events

-Invented at the Calgary Stampede in 1923, the chuckwagon race (dubbed the ‘half-mile of hell’) involves several teams of horses pulling wagons in a figure eight course and racing down a track at high speed to the finish line.
+Invented at the Calgary Stampede in 1923, the chuckwagon race (dubbed the ‘half-mile of hell’) involves several teams of horses pulling wagons in a figure eight course and racing down a track to the finish line.
 Several other rodeos in Western Canada have adopted this event.

 In this event two mounted cowboys attempt to rope and immobilize a steer in the least amount of time.
 The lasso is thrown around the steer’s neck by one rider and the other ropes the hind legs.
 The steer is then pulled from each end and stretched to bring him to the ground.
 Sometimes the steer is stretched so violently that all four feet leave the ground and he is suspended in mid-air by the neck and rear legs.